flutter/website/flutter-for-react-native/index.md

 #### The StatelessWidget

-A `StatelessWidget` in Flutter is a widget that doesn't require a state change — it has no internal state to manage.
+A `StatelessWidget` in Flutter is a widget that doesn't require a state change—it has no internal state to manage.

  Stateless widgets are useful when the part of the user interface you are